microsoft/ai-developer/Dotnet/challenges/Challenge-02.md

        :bulb: For a detailed explanation of Chat History, please refer to the documentation [here](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/chat-history?pivots=programming-language-csharp).

-    1. Use the Chat Completion service to complete the implementation of the `SendMessage` method by sending the entire chat history, including the latest prompt, to the Azure OpenAI chat service.
+    1. Use the Chat Completion service to complete the implementation of the `SendMessage` method by sending the entire chat history, including the latest prompt, to the Azure AI Foundry chat service.
 Once the service processes this and generates a response, wait until the full response is received before sending it back to the client.

        :bulb: Refer to the Semantic Kernel documentation [here](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/?tabs=csharp-AzureOpenAI%2Cpython-AzureOpenAI%2Cjava-AzureOpenAI&pivots=programming-language-csharp#using-chat-completion-services) for an example of how to call the chat completion service.